opf/openproject/doc/RUNNING_TESTS.md

 ## Running tests with Karma

-To run JavaScript tests, first ensure you have Karma and all necessary dependencies installed via npm (i.e. `npm install`).
+To run JavaScript unit tests, first ensure you have Karma and all necessary dependencies installed via npm (i.e. `npm install`).
 If you want a single test run, use the standard npm command: